 985-6121 (main line)

-Karen Connolly has been a member of the YCEATF for 11 years, joining in 2008 and is a Vice President for the group.
-She has been a Caseworker with the Department of Health and Human Services since 1984, starting as an investigator in Child Protective Services, then becoming an Adult Protective Services investigator in 1987.
+Karen Connolly has been a member of the YCEATF for 13 years, joining in 2008 and is the Vice President for the group.
+She is a recently retired Caseworker with the Department of Health and Human Services since 1984, starting as an investigator in Child Protective Services, then becoming an Adult Protective Services investigator in 1987.
 In 2016 she became part of a 4-person Financial Abuse Specialist Team (FAST) within Adult Protective Services, where she investigates allegations of financial abuse and exploitation in York and Cumberland counties.
 Karen is a retired paramedic, working for 25 years with Buxton Fire & Rescue.